Kasin-ks/Kasin-ks/README.md

 ### Hi there 👋

-I am a backend and software engineer with a BSc Computer Science at [CUHK](https://www.cuhk.edu.hk).
+I am a backend software engineer with a BSc Computer Science at [CUHK](https://www.cuhk.edu.hk).
 Special interests include AI & machine learning, fintech development and data analytics.

 ### You may want to
 * Visit my [LinkedIn](https://www.linkedin.com/in/kasin-lee-0665ba200/)